thePlebDev/Farmers-Canada-clone/README.md

     }

 ```
 - Now when this code runs, it will print out the entire html document that is stored inside the variable of doc.
-With that done, we can officially move on to the more complex bit which is scraping the data from the html document inside of doc.
+With that done, move on to the more complex bit, which is scraping the data from the html document inside of doc.

 ```